-WP-3 / # 01 / EJ to EJ Cooperation for Global Digital Trade Rule Making
+WP-3 / # 01\ / EJ to EJ Cooperation for Global Digital Trade Rule Making

-- Agree on a text facilitating the free flow of data between the EU and Japan, when the next EU-Japan EPA, expected within three years of the EPA coming into force is reviewed. - Implement the EU-Japan EPA's Regulatory Cooperation framework to facilitate the digital transformation on both sides. - Work with industry and like-minded governments to address policies and practices of third countries that unjustifiably restrict the movement of data and create unfair competitive conditions, including market-distorting subsidies, unjustified forced data localization measures and other requirements to use local servers and software. - Stay committed to free trade and multilateralism and develop a high standard for WTO rules on e-commerce to secure the strongest possible commitments for confronting barriers to trade and facilitating the development of strong, interoperable regulatory frameworks in areas like privacy and cybersecurity. - Continue to lead in seeking a permanent moratorium on customs duties on electronic transmissions. - Work with industry and like-minded governments to craft a balanced approach to data flows in trade agreements and international frameworks that guarantees a high level of data protection and allows data to flow freely across borders to realise Data Free Flow with Trust. - Cooperate to increase the number of member countries for an ITA/ITA expansion and coordinate with regard to third countries' violation of WTO binding commitments based on ITA/ITA Expansion.
+- Agree on a text facilitating the free flow of data between the EU and Japan, in the next EU-Japan EPA review, expected within three years of the EPA coming into force. - Implement the EU-Japan EPA's Regulatory Cooperation framework to facilitate the digital transformation on both sides. and also .to increase information exchange of current and future regulatory actions as well as data governance policy approaches and seek cooperation and consensus between both authorities for interoperability between data sharing soft infrastructure including and also for removing legislative uncertainty and complexity. - Work with industry and like-minded governments to address policies and practices of third countries that unjustifiably restrict the movement of data and create unfair competitive conditions, including market-distorting subsidies, unjustified forced data localization measures and other requirements to use local servers and software, requirements to transfer and provide access to proprietary information such as source code and cryptography, and unconstrained and disproportionate government access to personal data held by the private sector - Stay committed to free trade and multilateralism and develop a high standard for WTO rules on e-commerce to secure the strongest possible commitments for confronting barriers to trade and facilitating the development of strong, interoperable regulatory frameworks in areas like privacy and cybersecurity. - Continue to lead in seeking a permanent moratorium on customs duties on electronic transmissions. - Work with industry and like-minded governments to craft a balanced approach to data flows in trade agreements and international frameworks that guarantees a high level of data protection and allows data to flow freely across borders to realise Data Free Flow with Trust. - Cooperate to increase the number of member countries and expand its list of products for the ITA/ITA expansion and coordinate with regard to third countries' violation of WTO binding commitments based on the ITA/ITA Expansion.